zacharygarwood/flounder/deploy/README.md

 ## One-time server bootstrap

 Run once on the server.
-This lives entirely under the deploy user's home and does **not** touch quietfold's directories or services.

 ```bash
 # 1. Toolchain (skip if rustup is already installed)